distri/touch-canvas/touch_canvas.coffee.md

         processTouches event, (touch) ->
           self.trigger "touch", localPosition(touch)

-When the mouse moves apply a change for each x value in the intervening positions.
+When the mouse moves trigger an event with the current position.

       listen element, "mousemove", (e) ->
+        e.preventDefault()
         if active
           self.trigger "move", localPosition(e)

-Handle moves outside of the element.
+Handle moves outside of the element if the action was initiated within the element.

       listen document, "mousemove", (e) ->
         if active